TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

 Haven Advantage Number 4: LIGHT WEIGHT

 Most rooftop tents have a weight limit of about 500 pounds.
-This includes everything in the RTT – that is, mattress, bedding, clothes, shoes, miscellaneous gear, and the occupants (humans and animals).
+This includes everything in the RTT – that includes the mattress, bedding, clothes, shoes, miscellaneous gear, AND the occupants (humans and animals).
 The fact is that a large (no pun intended) segment of the American populace will exceed the space and weight limitations of most rooftop tents.
 The Haven XL has a weight capacity of 285 pounds, and the new Haven Safari is rated for 350 pounds.

 This means that you need to spend an ADDITIONAL $1,000 for a rack capable of transporting and supporting your rooftop tent.